Airbus A220: Operational history

+By January 2025 the global A220 fleet of 389 aircraft had completed more than 1,440,000 flights over 2,500,000 block hours on more than 1,500 routes to 470 destinations with 98.8% operational reliability.
+In March, Airbus investigated corrosion issues on a "limited number" of A220s, affecting some passenger seat fittings and wing components, including the wing fairing, which does not pose an immediate safety concern.
+In mid-April, an A220-300 from Egypt Air's former fleet was being dismantled as part of an agreement between lessor Azorra and Delta Material Services to supply spare parts for the repair of Delta's A220 fleet and other international airlines, where the engines were also leased to Delta.
+By April, the global A220 fleet of 406 aircraft had completed more than 1,540,000 flights over 2,690,000 block hours on more than 1,600 routes to 470 destinations with 98.9% operational reliability.
+On 11 September, Papua New Guinea's flag carrier, Air Niugini, became the 25th A220 operator, strengthening the position in the Asia-Pacific market.
+The A220-300, nicknamed "People's Balus", was specially painted to commemorate the country's 50th anniversary and the delivery to Port Moresby International Airport marked the beginning of Air Niugini's fleet modernisation programme, with eight A220-100s ordered directly from Airbus and three A220-300s leased from Azorra.

+Decarbonisation

+The A220 family plays a key role in Airbus's commitment to its decarbonisation targets.
+The fuel-efficient aircraft can already fly with a blend of up to 50% Sustainable Aviation Fuel (SAF) and, like all other Airbus commercial aircraft, will be certified for 100% SAF capability by 2030.
+On 25 August 2025, Air France took delivery of its 46th A220-300 with a ferry flight from Airbus Canada, which for the first time used a fuel blend containing 50% SAF, certified directly by Airbus.

 Dispatch reliability

 The clean sheet airliner was targeted to have a 99.0% dispatch reliability at entry into service.
 In August 2016, Swiss reported "much higher" reliability than other all-new airliners, citing Airbus's A320, A380 and Boeing's 787.
 After four months of service with Swiss, this goal seemed to have been met based on only three aircraft and 1,500 hours flown; "nuisance messages" from the integrated avionics suite and engine start-up delays had been the main griefs.
 Dispatch reliability rates of 99.0% were met in April 2017.
 A year after introduction, in July 2017, launch operators had fewer issues than expected for an all-new aircraft program.
 At this time point, airBaltic had already a 99.3–99.4% dispatch reliability, similar to the established Q400 but less than the relatively ubiquitous Boeing 737 Classic's 99.8%.
 The dispatch reliability improved further to 99.85% in October 2017.